-In the last five years gas production has increased by 24 per cent resulting in increased loads within the existing pipeline delivery points for the Montney, Horn River and Liard gas.
-Gas within these regions is transported by pipeline as shown in Figure 6 to Station 2 (shipped on Enbridge, formerly Spectra), AECO (shipped on Trans Canada Pipeline) and Chicago (shipped on Alliance).
-The major gas pipeline system in northeast B.C. is operated by Enbridge (formerly Spectra), with Station 2 being the main receiving point for most gas.
-Additional gas pipeline systems are proposed by producers to access the LNG market on the west coast of British Columbia but gas pipeline transportation remains a challenge for the province.
+In the last five years gas production has increased by 23 per cent resulting in increased loads within the existing pipeline delivery points for the Montney, Horn River and Liard gas.
+Gas within these regions is transported by pipelines to Station 2 (shipped on Enbridge, formerly Spectra), AECO (shipped on TransCanada Pipeline) and Chicago (shipped on Alliance).
+See Figure 6.